This New Hampshire Mom Creates Fun, Visually Stunning Charcuterie Boards for Kids

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.

-This may be one of the most fun, creative things I've seen in a long time to come out of the pandemic.
+Fun, festive, entertaining Charcuterie for Kids.
+Too fun!
+This may be one of the most creative businesses I've seen come out of the pandemic.
 Are you ready to go several steps beyond children's party platters?

 I mean, I've literally had charcuterie boards for dinner.
 They're so welcoming and easy eating.

 Well, let me introduce you to Nikki Rousseau and KidCuterie.
 This is Nikki's pandemic hobby turned small business in Dover, New Hampshire.
 This charcuterie is made for kids and filled with goodies and munchies kids love.
 It takes snacking and parties to an entirely new, scrumptious level.